-Enclosing characters in double quotes ('"') preserves the literal value of all characters within the quotes, with the exception of '\$', 'C', and '\'.
-The characters '\$' and 'C' retain their special meaning within double quotes (see Section 3.5 [Shell Expansions], page 15).
-The backslash retains its special meaning only when followed by one of the following characters: '\$', 'C', '"', '\', or newline.
+Enclosing characters in double quotes ('"') preserves the literal value of all characters within the quotes, with the exception of '\$', '', '\', and, when history expansion is enabled, '!'.
+The characters '\$' and ''' retain their special meaning within double quotes (see Section 3.5 [Shell Expansions], page 17).
+The backslash retains its special meaning only when followed by one of the following characters: '\$', ''', '"', '\', or newline.
 Within double quotes, backslashes that are followed by one of these characters are removed.
 Backslashes preceding characters without a special meaning are left unmodified.
 A double quote may be quoted within double quotes by preceding it with a backslash.
+If enabled, history expansion will be performed unless an '!' appearing in double quotes is escaped using a backslash.
+The backslash preceding the '!' is not removed.

-The special parameters '\' and '@' have special meaning when in double quotes (see Section 3.5.3 [Shell Parameter Expansion], page 17).
+The special parameters '\' and '@' have special meaning when in double quotes (see Section 3.5.3 [Shell Parameter Expansion], page 19).